Hackathon-Ballers/Space-City-Hacks/TruckProject/readme.md

 Important Notes
 1. Before running, point the app towards the correct, live server
-2. In App.ts, edit the URL so that it's pointing at the correct live server
+2. In `App.tsx`, edit the URL so that it's pointing at the correct live server
 3. If the real one is unavailable, use the fake one in `fake-pulse-api` instructions there on how to do that.

 To Run: